Ingsy/Javascript-Framework/javascript-framework/README.md

 This project uses ESLint for code linting and follows the configuration provided by `react-app`.
 Linting helps maintain code quality and consistency.

-## Browserslist

-The project specifies target browsers and versions for compatibility using the Browserslist configuration.
-This helps generate appropriate CSS vendor prefixes based on the specified browser support.

 ## Deployment

 This project is deployed on [Netlify](https://glowing-quokka-a315eb.netlify.app/) and can be accessed [here](https://glowing-quokka-a315eb.netlify.app/).